-In accordance with the Undergraduate Academic Council’s Revised Policies on Student Absences the University Health Center will only provide medical excuses to students for medical conditions that prevent a student from attending an exam or a full week of classes and meet the following conditions:
+In accordance with the Undergraduate Academic Council’s Revised Policies on Student Absences Student Health Services will only provide medical excuses to students for medical conditions that prevent a student from attending an exam or a full week of classes and meet the following conditions:

-A University Health Center provider is involved in the medical care;
+A Student Health Services provider is involved in the medical care;

-The condition is deemed significant by a medical provider in the University Health Center;
+The condition is deemed significant by a medical provider in Student Health Services;

-Based on examination by a University Health Center provider, the student is advised not to attend class.
+Based on examination by a Student Health Services provider, the student is advised not to attend class.

 The student has proof of a documented hospitalization